geopandas/pyogrio/docs/source/supported_formats.md

 All vector formats/drivers available in the local installation of GDAL used by Pyogrio will be available in Pyogrio as well.

-For each format, it depends on the GDAL driver whether writing, updating and/or appending is supported.
+For each format, it depends on the GDAL driver if the format is readonly or writable.
 Please see the
-[list of GDAL drivers](https://gdal.org/drivers/vector/index.html) for the full list of possible drivers and some more information.
+[list of GDAL drivers](https://gdal.org/drivers/vector/index.html) for the full list of possible drivers and more information about them.

 You can get a list all drivers available in your local installation with {func}`pyogrio.list_drivers` or {func}`pyogrio.list_drivers_details`.